atlassistant/pytlas/README.rst

 🌊 Want to get your feet wet?
 Have a look at the `example/skills` folder to see how it works!

-📚 Want to go futher and develop your own skill?
+📚 Want to go further and develop your own skill?
 Let's visit the `latest documentation <https://pytlas.readthedocs.io>`_ and share your work!

 Quick start
 -----------